Pittsburgh Riverhounds 2: Pittsburgh Riverhounds U23 (2014–2016)

-2014

 The club's first head coach was Oz Bakirdan who was also head coach of the Illinois Central College Cougars at the time.
 The club's first match was scheduled for May 23, 2014 on the road against Chicago Fire Premier at Toyota Park.
 The Riverhounds went on to lose the match 1–2.
 The club played its inaugural home match at Highmark Stadium on June 4, 2013.
 The match ended in defeat also, with the Riverhounds losing 0–4 to the Michigan Bucks.
 The Riverhounds U23 finished the season in last place in the Great Lakes Division with 7 points from 14 matches.
 For their inaugural season, Geordhy Pantophlet was the team's top scorer with 7 points (3 goals, 1 assist) in 10 matches played.
 During the club's first season, at least 12 players from local colleges appeared on the 26-man roster.

-2015

 Prior to the 2015 PDL season, Josh Rife replaced Oz Bakirdan as head coach.
 Riverhounds U23 finished the season slightly improved over the previous with one more win and draw.
 However, the team again finished 6th in the Great Lakes Division and missed the playoffs.
 Lucas Silva and Jason Twum led the team in scoring with two goals each.

-2016

 In April 2016 it was announced that Rife was replaced as head coach by Englishman and former Arsenal F.C. youth coach James McCaig.
 Riverhounds U23 again competed in the Great Lakes Conference of the Central Division.
 The club opened its season on May 25, 2016, against the Michigan Bucks.

-Disbanding

 The club was disbanded following the 2016 season with limited resources being cited as the cause.

+Pittsburgh Riverhounds 2 (2026–present)